tliu2021/oran-hwmgr-plugin/README.md

 ## HardwareManager Configuration

 The `HardwareManager` CRD provides configuration information for an instance of a hardware manager.
-For a given hardware manager, create a `HardwareManager` CR that selects the appropriate adaptor-id, as well as providing the configuration data for that adaptor.
+For a given hardware manager, create a `HardwareManager` CR that selects the appropriate adaptorId, as well as providing the configuration data for that adaptor.
 The name of this CR would then be used as the `hwMgrId` in the `NodePool` CR, in order to specify which hardware manager instance should be used to handle the request.

 For example, if using the Dell hardware manager, create a CR that specifies the `dell-hwgr` adaptor with configuration data to allow communication to the hardware manager.